How to Build a Workspace That Protects Your Focus

 Objective measures:

-• Deep work hours per day (target: 2-4 hours for knowledge workers)
+• Deep work hours per day (example target: 2-4 hours for knowledge workers)

 Subjective measures (1-10 scale):